whitfin/cachex/README.md

 - If you set `ttl_interval` to any numeric value above `0`, it will run on this schedule (this value is in milliseconds).

 It should be noted that this is a rolling value which is set **on completion** of a run.
 This means that if you schedule the Janitor to run every 1ms, it will be 1ms after a successful run, rather than starting every 1ms.
 This may become configurable in the future if there's demand for it, but for now rolling seems to make the most sense.

-#### TTL Distribution

-The combination of Janitors and ODE means that distributed TTL becomes way easier because you *don't* have to replicate the purges to the other servers.
-The Janitors only ever run against the local machine, because Janitors naturally live on all machines.

-This has the benefit of all machines cleaning up their local environment (assuming they all use the same schedules, which will always be the case in practice).
-Even though these schedules can get out of sync, if you access a key which should have expired, it'll then be removed due to ODE.
-This means that it's not possible to retrieve a key which has expired on one node and not another.
-This is a small example of eventual consistency and in theory (and practice) should be safe enough.

-During tests, the replication of a TTL purge during a transaction took an *extremely* long time.
-The same purge mentioned above (of 500,000 keys) took at least 6 seconds when done in a potentially unsafe way.
-When carried out in a totally transactional way it took upwards of 20 seconds.
-Clearly, this is definitely not good enough for potentially high throughput systems, and as such opting for each node cleaning only itself up was decided on.

 ## Action Blocks